CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/text/textdecodingerrorcode.md

 ### Convert TextDecodingErrorCode to Text

-The following table shows some of the ways that an `TextDecodingErrorCode` can be converted to text.
+The following table shows some of the ways that a `TextDecodingErrorCode` can be converted to text.

 | Method | Example | Result | Editor&nbsp;Support | Notes |
 |-|-|-|-|-|